This Award is designed to recognise and reward a scheme, project or other activity which has provided benefits to local people.

 Bus operators or local transport authorities were encouraged to nominate teams or individuals from within their own or other transport-related organisations who merit this recognition.
 We also welcomed nominations from local community groups or others who may have benefitted from the project(s).
 Self-nomination was acceptable.

 Criteria and Entry Requirements

-The judges will be looking for projects that are designed to place the bus industry at the heart of its local community, recognising staff at all grades who have undertaken a scheme, project or other activity which provides benefits to local people.
+The judges were looking for projects designed to place the bus industry at the heart of its local community, recognising staff at all grades who have undertaken a scheme, project or other activity which provides benefits to local people.

-We would particularly welcome nominations from or about depots where staff have worked together, or from smaller teams of staff or exceptional individuals.
-Nominees should have worked on a project which provides benefits to the local community through fund-raising or giving of people's time or other charitable activity.
+We particularly welcomed nominations from or about depots where staff have worked together, or from smaller teams of staff or exceptional individuals.
+Nominees should have worked on a project which provides benefits to the local community through fund-raising or giving of people’s time or other charitable activity.

-Decisions will be based on the quality of the submissions made and the extent to which they address the criteria.
-Nominations should therefore:
+Decisions are based on the quality of the submissions made and the extent to which they address the criteria.
+Nominations were asked therefore to: